 Problem:

-Our calculated cart fees wee a bit misleading and didn't provided an accurate depiction of estimated cost to the user.
+Our calculated cart fees were a bit misleading and didn't provided an accurate depiction of estimated cost to the user.

 Hypothesis: